sendgrid/sendgrid-csharp/CONTRIBUTING.md

 For the purposes of contributing to this repo, please update the [`Integration.cs`](https://github.com/sendgrid/sendgrid-csharp/blob/master/tests/SendGrid.Tests/Integration.cs) file with unit tests as you modify the code.

-Downloaded [Prism](https://github.com/stoplightio/prism/releases) and rename the executable to be prism.exe and place the renamed executable in your PATH.
+Download [Prism](https://github.com/stoplightio/prism/releases) and rename the executable to be prism.exe and place the renamed executable in your PATH.

 When you run the tests for the first time, you will need to allow Prism.exe to run, but you don't need to allow outside connections.